marlow75/retropic/README.md

 * 320x200 - use 2 colors in 8x8 screen cell
 * 160x200 - use 4 colors in 4x8 screen cell, averege or brightest color are choosed when shrinking width 320->160

-Export to executable PRG or to Art Studio (hires) Koala Paint (multicolor).
+Exports to executable PRG or to Art Studio (hires) Koala Paint (multicolor).

 ![Hires](venusC64.png)

 ### ZX